 Google’s reinvention of its HR function through people analytics has had a dramatic impact on its business success, writes Dr John Sullivan

-Google is one of the most valuable firms in the world by market capitalisation. the majority of the world’s most valuable companies could be accurately described as old school, because most can attribute their success to being nearly half a century old, having a long-established product brand, or through great acquisitions.
+Google is one of the most valuable firms in the world by market capitalisation thanks to its forward-thinking approach to HR and people analytics.
+The majority of the world’s most valuable companies could be accurately described as old school, because most can attribute their success to being nearly half a century old, having a long-established product brand, or through great acquisitions.

 A new kind of people management